Madhuharika756/Tastezy_ReactProject/README.md

 # 🍽️ Tastezy – Food Discovery & Cart Application

-Tastezy is a modern **React-based food discovery application** inspired by real-world food platforms.
+Tastezy is a modern React-based food discovery application inspired by real-world food platforms.
-It allows users to explore restaurants, view menus, add items to a cart, and see **live price calculations** with a smooth, responsive UI.
+It allows users to explore restaurants, browse menus, add items to a cart, and view real-time price calculations through a smooth and visually clean user interface.
 ---

 ## 🚀 Live Features